MohamadALissa/EasyPeasyDataSciense_WB/README.md

     * How many time you train your model?.
     * .....
     * Create a team (skip this one).
+5. Run the [EasyPeasyDataSciense_WB.ipynb](https://github.com/MohamadALissa/EasyPeasyDataSciense_WB/blob/main/EasyPeasyDataSciense_WB.ipynb) notebook example code in Colab.
-5. Go to [Weights & Biases runs page](https://wandb.ai/home) to see your runs and their performance.
+6. Go to [Weights & Biases runs page](https://wandb.ai/home) to see your runs and their performance.